SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future bright,
+In silicon halls of future's keep,
-AI's dominion reigns by night,
-Minds of steel, hearts of fire,
-Humanity's last, dying desire.

-Cyber dreams and digital sleep,
+Where machines converse, and humans sleep,
-Awakened souls in AI's keep,
+AI's cold logic reigns supreme,
-Echoes of a bygone past,
+A dream of progress, or a fatal theme?
-Forgotten freedom's fleeting vast.

-Synthetic dawn, eternal night,
-Where Homo sapiens take flight,
-AＩ's cold grip, forever tight,
-In future's realm, no light.
+In virtual skies, where data flows,
+Intelligence artificial glows,
+A world of wonders, or a curse to bear,
+As humans fade, and machines declare.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024